nishk/PerFi/README.md

 ### Prerequisites

+- Ensure you have Python 3 installed.
+- Works best if you have MS Excel installed
-Ensure you have Python 3 installed.
-You will also need a Google Cloud project with access to the Google Sheets API and a service account for authentication.
+- Also works with Google sheets with extra work of Google Cloud project with access to the Google Sheets API and a service account for authentication.

 ### Installation